-The other morning I was doing yoga and Daniel thought he would be cute and show off his yoga moves too.
+The other morning I was doing yoga and Daniel thought he would be cute and show off his yoga moves too and join me.
 Partner or couples yoga basically looks like two incredibly strong people doing yoga poses together.
 We laughed how partner yoga looks more like a trust exercise than a workout and I asked, “Doesn’t marriage have enough trust exercises already?”
 We got curious about that and started to wonder if you could even have too many ‘trust exercises’?

 Faith transitions can sometimes feel like a betrayal of trust.